-Since the IPO in April 2013, a total of \$1.7 million has been spent on building improvements for the properties, funded by a reserve that was set aside by the vendors of the four initial properties.
+Since the IPO in April 2013, a total of \$1.7 million has been spent on the four initial properties, funded by a reserve that was set aside by the vendors of the four initial properties.
+Additionally, improvement works of \$2.2 million on Courbevoie property began in Q2 2017, of which \$1.1 million of the improvements have been carried out as at December 31, 2017.
+The total improvements are expected to be completed in 2018.
+An additional \$0.5 million of improvement works were completed on the Metropolitan and Sablière properties.